 The American Political Science Association (APSA) Advocacy Program advances the discipline of political science by educating policy makers and the citizenry about political science scholarship and education.
 We seek to increase federal support for basic and applied political science research and to promote independent peer review.
 Our activities address funding priorities across the discipline.
 The APSA is a member of the Consortium of Social Science Associations, the National Humanities Alliance, the Coalition for International Education, and the Coalition for National Science Funding.

-, the Further Continuing and Security Assistance Appropriations Act, into law.
+- Congress Passes Continuing Resolution.
+On December 9, Congress passed a continuing resolution that extends funding for the government at FY16 funding levels through April 28, 2017.
+The following day, President Barack Obama signed H.R.
+2028, the Further Continuing and Security Assistance Appropriations Act, into law.
 The legislation follows an earlier continuing resolution passed in late September and leaves work on finalizing FY 2017 appropriations—including funding for programs that support political science and other academic research—to the incoming Congress.

 - Congress Passes American